Amanbai Orynbaev

-Orynbaev Amanbai Tlewbaevich (Orinbayev Amanbay Tlewbay og'li, Orınbaev Amanbay Tlewbay uli; born September 17, 1979) is a Karakalpak and Uzbek statesman and politician, chairman of the Jokargy Kenes of the Republic of Karakalpakstan since August 26, 2022, and concurrently deputy head of the Senate of the Republic of Uzbekistan.
+Orynbaev Amanbai Tlewbaevich (Orinbayev Amanbay Tlewbay og'li, Orınbaev Amanbay Tlewbay uli; born September 17, 1979) is a Karakalpak-Uzbek statesman and politician, chairman of the Jokargy Kenes of the Republic of Karakalpakstan since August 26, 2022, and concurrently deputy head of the Senate of the Republic of Uzbekistan.

-Biography
+Early life

-Amanbai Orinbaev was born on 17 September 1979, in the Kegeyli region.
-By nationality Karakalpak.
+Amanbai Orinbaev was born on 17 September 1979, in the Kegeyli region of Karakalpak ASSR, then part of the Soviet Union.

 Lobar activities

 Minister of Internal Affairs of the Republic of Karakalpakstan 2022-2022, Minister of Internal Affairs of the Republic of Uzbekistan - First Deputy Chairman of the Council of Ministers of the Republic of Karakalpakstan on ecology and development of the Aral Sea region.

 Since 26 August 2022 - Chairman of Jokargy Kenes of the Republic of Karakalpakstan.